USB Relay Module 4 Channels, for Home Automation - v2

 java -jar DenkoviRelayCommandLineTool.jar id=1 4v2 timer 1,1111,10,0000,50,1111,25 //makes all relays ON for 10ms, all OFF for 50ms and all ON for 25ms

-- The source code demos are not public, and the download links will be sent to your email after purchase or by request.
+- Some of the source code demos are not public, and the download links will be sent to your ordering email after purchase or by request.

-- C#.NET - example how to set and read the status of the relays
+- C#.NET with hidsharp - example how to read the status of the inputs using hidsharp library via USB HID raw communication (x86 and x64)

-- JAVA - Example how to set/get the USB4v2 Relays and I/O status.
+- JAVA - Example how to set/get the USB4v2 Relays and I/O status (USB HID)

 - Android - Android Studio example how to set/get the USB4v2 Relays and I/O status.
 The relay board is connected to the Android mobile device via USB cable.